stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 I use the term "best" in quotes, because there are obviously other factors in overall programmer effectiveness, e.g. what strategic-/design-level decisions you make.

-But my personal observation when comparing high-output vs. low-output programmers, at least in terms of visible attributes, is the difference in speed of their OODA loop:
+But my personal observation when comparing high-output vs. low-output programmers, at least in terms of visible attributes, is the difference in the speed of their OODA loop:

 * Most "high-output" programmers make changes quickly, they move around in the editor quickly, they decide what change to make quickly; it's like they're playing a game that they're intimately familiar with and are spinning the cycle quickly.
 In contrast,
 * Most "low-output" programmers, for lack of a better term, "move slower"; they take longer to decide what change to make next, they take longer to make those changes, they take longer to determine the root cause of a test failure, etc.

-So, wandering very much into my own musing, I believe faster execution comes executing many small, back-to-back, uninterrupted OODA loops of ~30-60 seconds each, instead of one long 10-minute OODA loop.
+So, continuing into more armchair musing, I believe faster execution comes from executing many small, back-to-back, uninterrupted OODA loops of ~30-60 seconds each, instead of one long 10-minute OODA loop.

-E.g. even for the same task, e.g. "work on this ticket", break it down into many small "loop!, loop!, loop!" cycles ("write this ~10-line test", "clean up this method", "what is the simplest state to pass in to this method"), instead of just one longer "llllooooopppp."
+E.g. even for the same task, e.g. "work on this ticket", breaking it down into many small "loop!, loop!, loop!" cycles ("write this ~10-line test", "clean up this method", "what is the simplest state to pass in to this method"), instead of just one long "llllooooopppp."

 Tying this back to tools, and practice with those tools, I think "high-output" programmers have more "operations" ingrained into their mind/muscle memory that do not kick them out of (or significantly delay) their current OODA loop, so that, besides just the 30-second vs. 5-minute win for the current loop, the second-order win is being able to immediately choose and start executing their next OODA loop.